-Inflammatory bowel disease is an autoimmune condition that causes inflammation in the small intestine, colon (large intestine), stomach, and other areas of the digestive tract.
+Inflammatory bowel disease causes inflammation in the small intestine, colon (large intestine), stomach, and other areas of the digestive tract.
 Symptoms can vary and may include frequent stomach pain, diarrhea, bloody stool, and weight loss.

 It is important to get an accurate diagnosis for your child, as treatments can differ for Crohn’s disease and ulcerative/indeterminate colitis.
 Making a diagnosis is like putting together a puzzle.
 Different pieces -- symptoms, lab work, imaging tests -- help us build a complete picture of your child’s IBD.